 The tornado grew to a mile in width 13 miles NW of Canton in a heavily wooded area.
 Thousands of 60-80 foot pine trees were uprooted at the base along this part of the path.
 There were 2 fatalities in this area along GA Highway 140.
 They were killed in their trailer.

-10 mobile homes were severaly damaged, 6 permanent homes had major structural damage and 4 vehicles wer damaged at the four county border.
+10 mobile homes were severely damaged, 6 permanent homes had major structural damage, and 4 vehicles were damaged at the four-county border.

 The tornado decreased in intensity producing F2 damage as it crossed the Cherokee/Pickens County line, 10 miles SW of Jasper.
-In rural southern Pickens County, there was tremendous damage to 10-15 chicken houses, and to 20-25 brick/wood homes.
+There was tremendous damage to 10-15 chicken houses in rural southern Pickens County and 20-25 brick/wood homes.

 A third fatality occurred in a trailer along Park road new GA Highway 5, 4 miles south of Jasper.
 The tornado lifted decreased after this point and lifted 6 miles ESE of Jasper.

-Per the NWS survey, over 500,000 chickens were killed and hundreds of trees downed.
-Total agricultuarl damage was close to 10 million dollars.
+Per the NWS survey, over 500,000 chickens were killed, and hundreds of trees downed.
+Total agricultural damage was close to 10 million dollars.